These instructions are for DML version 3.5.9

 movies that you are not interested in watching ... at this point in time.

-Filter by two ticks will show movie titles in the library that have two ticks or more.
+Filter by two (Average) will show movie titles in the library that have a user rating of two or higher.

-Filter by three ticks will display movie titles with 3 ticks or more.
+Filter by three (Good) will display movie titles with a user rating of three or higher.
 And so on ...

 Filter > By Genre